BrunoQuaresma/blog/content/blog/how-to-store-tokens-safely/index.md

 ![Login Flow](./login-flow.png)

-In this flow what we are doing is creating a token and storing it in a httpOnly cookie to be protected by our server side preventing it to be accessed from malicious front-end/client scripts.
-After that, the app can stores the token in memory and use it to run your operations.
+In this flow, we creating a token and storing it in a `httpOnly` cookie, to be protected by our backend, preventing it from being accessed by malicious front-end/client scripts.
+After that, the app can store the token in memory and use it to run your logic.

 *Notice the function is acting as the cookie guardian where is stored the token.*